cypress-io/cypress/docs/source/dashboard/overview/features-dashboard.md

 # Example Projects

-Once you're logged into the {% url 'Dashboard' https://on.cypress.io/dashboard %} you can view any {% url "public project" projects#Public-vs-Private-Projects %}.
+Once you're logged into the {% url 'Dashboard' https://on.cypress.io/dashboard %} you can view any {% url "public project" projects-dashboard#Public-vs-Private-Projects %}.

 **Here are some of our own public projects you can view:**